alexandrevilain/temporal-operator/docs/features/overrides.md

 - Add init containers on temporal services pods
 - Mount extra volumes

+Overrides allows you to override every fields you want in temporal services deployments.

 The API provides you the ability to apply your overrides:

 - per temporal service (using `spec.services.[frontend|history|matching|worker].overrides`)